 However, every foreign trip involves some kind of risk.
 Therefore, it is important to minimize them as much as possible.
 Of course, like everywhere in the world you need to look after your valuables.
 Leave your cash, jewelry, passport and other valuables in the hotel safe.

 Is Egypt safe for women travelers?
 How do the Egyptian people treat women?
 These questions are often asked by women planning a trip to Egypt.
-The answer to the question is Egypt safe for women is yes, it is extremely safe for women travelers.
+The answer to the question is yes, it is extremely safe for women travelers.
 However, this largely depends on how reserved you are and how you react in situations.
 You definitely have to set clear boundaries for a man when in Egypt as what is considered perfectly normal behavior in Europe and the US is often taken as an incentive to flirt in Egypt.
 Long-term eye contact, a smile, a shake of a hand, or sitting in the seat next to the driver may be perceived as interest and may invite closer contact.

 Egyptians respect women who respect themselves.
 They are thoughtful but sometimes too much.
-They make sure that women's needs are met and they put their interests into the hands of women without any problems.
+They make sure that women's needs are met, and they put their interests into the hands of women without any problems.

 In light of the Egypt travel warnings, measures have been put in place to ensure the safety of tourists traveling to Egypt, particularly in terms of health safety.